How to Pick a Sleeping Bag

 If you meet a gear junkie, you can typically get them into a long, drawn out conversation about insulation.
 Which is better, down or synthetic?
 The world may never know the true answer to this question, as there are great arguments for each.
 The best part is, as technology gets better, the two types can be engineered or altered to perform even better than their predecessors.
 Science is great.

 DOWN - Down insulation is the warmest insulation by weight.
-It is extremely compressible and retains loft very well.
+It is extremely compressible and retains loft very well, making it the best insulation for compression sleeping bags.
 The natural fibers efficiently trap your warm air and hold it right next to your body.
-Down bags are excellent for any backcountry activities and are perfect for lightweight backpacking.
+Down sleeping bags are excellent for any backcountry activities and are perfect for lightweight backpacking.
 When it comes to down, you'll hear the words "fill power" quite a bit.
 Fill power is the measurement of loft in an ounce of down.
 The higher the fill power number, the higher quality the down is and the less amount of down it takes to fill up your bag.
 Fill power numbers range between 500 and 900.
 A quick example: Take two 30°F sleeping bags, one with 600 fill power down and one with 800 fill power down.
 The 600 fill power bag will be heavier, won't compress quite as small to fit in your pack, but will be less expensive.
-The 800 fill power bag will be lightweight, compress into your pack smaller, but will come with a big price tag.
+The 800 fill power sleeping bag will be lightweight, more compact in your backpack, but will come with a big price tag.
 The kicker?
 Both bags will still keep you warm on a 30°F night.

 SYNTHETIC - Synthetic insulation is a little heavier than down, but excels in wet conditions.
 Due to its polyester fiber structure, it can still trap warmth impressively well when wet.
 I heard dog fur makes a great insulator, but smells terrible when it gets wet.
-When it comes down to it, a soaking wet bag is going to be the worst, regardless of the type of insulation.
+When it comes down to it, a soaking wet sleeping bag is going to be the worst, regardless of the type of insulation.
 When thrown side-by-side, a wet synthetic bag will outperform a wet down bag.
 Plus, it will at least dry out a bit faster.
 Really the best solution is to make darn sure that your bag doesn't get soaked.
-Plus synthetic insulation usually costs a little less.
+Plus synthetic insulation hurts less when it comes to sleeping bag prices.

 HYBRID - Down and synthetic insulation are expertly mapped to targeted areas to balance warmth, compressibility and versatility.
 Magellan would be proud (that's a joke about mapping).